This Study Guide has been re-edited and re-printed.

 Secondly, as people with open minds and soft hearts, we continue to evolve and change.
 That is what “progressive” is all about.
-New scholarship, conversations and even detractors challenge us to rethink what we have been positing, and at some point, after much discussion and conversation with our advisors, we may decide that we should change the way that we have written that last edition or emphasize new points.
-This seems to happen, although not by design, about every five years or so.
+New scholarship, conversations and even detractors challenge us to rethink what we have been positing, and at some point, after much discussion and conversation with our advisors, we may decide that we should make a change or emphasize new points.
+This seems to happen about every five years or so.

 Thirdly, we never want the “8 Points” document to become something sacred in itself, beyond testing and questioning.
 In another words, we are not trying to challenge creedal thinking and outdated dogma with a new creed.

 The background material and the questions of this Study Guide were designed to stimulate conversation and to raise issues that might not otherwise come up.
 None of these materials are intended to make a final theological, Christological, or canonical argument.
 The last thing we would want to do is to tell anyone how he or she should believe or approach their faith.
 We simply offer this as a starting point to the conversation and we look forward to the continual evolution of our faith.

 The study guide includes The 8 Points Flyer, a Reflection Preface by Jim Burklo, an Introduction on What is Progressive Christianity by Gretta Vosper, and a Personal Note from the Author, by Fred Plumer.
 Each section has the 8 Point, a discussion about the point, discussion questions, and a space for notes.

 By calling ourselves progressive Christians, we mean we are Christians who…